 - Use dissemination venues appropriate to the targeted community.
-(Attachment D) - Present research results to HPPC and Care Council.
+(Attachment D) - Present research results to local HIV Prevention Planning Council (HPPC) and Ryan White Care Council. - Be sure to avoid technical jargon that a lay audience will not understand.

 5. Disseminate research findings to policymakers.